araragao/raft/index.md

 An important aspect is the concept of **term**.
 A term is an interval of time that starts with an election.
-If a leader is elected, then that server will be leader for that term.
+If a leader is elected, then that server will be the leader for that term.
-If no server wins the election, i.e. no leader is elected, then that term will finish with the starting of a new election.
+If no server wins the election, *i.e.* no leader is elected, then that term will finish with the starting of a new election.

 Each server saves its own current term, *CurrentTerm*, increasing its value monotonically and communicating it in each message it sends.
 If a server realizes that there's a server with a current term greater than his, it updates its own to the greatest current term found.